koikirin/yakumo/README.md

 ## @hieuzest/yakumo

-Customized fork of Yakumo, providing builtin services and commands.
+Customized fork of Yakumo, providing extra features and builtin plugins.

+### Usage

+- add `@hieuzest/yakumo` to the project devDependencies and install
+- change `name: yakumo` of the original `yakumo.yml` to `name: '@hieuzest/yakumo'`